 i Initial coin offerings, initial token offerings and token generating events

-It should be underlined that the success of virtual currency companies in Belgium is very relative compared to other jurisdictions such as Switzerland or Germany.
-To date, there has not yet been an ICO conducted out of Belgium, although the increase in ICO activity and in virtual currency awareness will definitely affect Belgium in the coming years.
+The success of virtual currency companies in Belgium is very relative compared to other jurisdictions such as Switzerland or Germany.
+To date, there has not yet been an ICO conducted out of Belgium, although the increase in ICO activity and in virtual currency awareness will certainly affect Belgium in the coming years.

 ii Regulatory framework in Belgium that applies to ICO issuers

 At present, there is no specific legislation aimed at ICOs, so there are no ICO-specific regulatory requirements for companies that are planning a token sale in Belgium.
-However, existing legislation often has a wide scope that might apply to ICOs.80 As mentioned in Section II, financial legislation might apply to certain bidirectional scheme virtual currencies, depending on the specific characteristics of the virtual currencies issued (i.e., whether they are a means of payment, investment or utility).
-This is the current stance of the FSMA, and also that of other financial market authorities throughout the world.81
+However, existing legislation might apply to ICOs.65 As mentioned in Section II, financial legislation might apply to certain bidirectional scheme virtual currencies, depending on the specific characteristics of the virtual currencies issued (i.e., whether they are a means of payment, investment or utility).
+This is the current stance of the FSMA, and also that of other financial market authorities throughout the world.66

 At first sight, not all Belgian laws to which the FSMA refers in its communication seem inapplicable to ICO issuers.
-For example, ICO issuers fall outside the scope of application of the AML Act, despite the Belgian legislature's adoption of the AMLD5 amendments that consider (only) virtual currency exchange platforms and custodian wallet providers to be obliged entities.83 In addition, it is not clear how ICO issuers would fall within the scope of the Belgian Crowdfunding Act,84 as this Act applies to crowdfunding service providers that organise alternative investments via an alternative investment platform.
+For example, ICO issuers fall outside the scope of application of the AML Act, despite the Belgian legislature's adoption of the AMLD5 amendments that consider (only) virtual currency exchange platforms and custodian wallet providers to be obliged entities.68 In addition, it is not clear how ICO issuers would fall within the scope of the Belgian Crowdfunding Act,69 as this Act applies to crowdfunding service providers that organise alternative investments via an alternative investment platform.
 Under the existing law, these alternative investments are defined as 'the service consisting of marketing investment instruments via a website or any other electronic means issued by corporate issuers'.70

 Criminal and civil fraud and enforcement

 Virtual currencies are susceptible to misuse as part of criminal activities, and the exponential increase in the value of virtual currencies has not gone unnoticed by cybercriminals.
-In Belgium alone, there were more than 300 cases of Bitcoin-related scams or thefts during 2017, a number that was surpassed in the first five months of 2018 with more than 329 complaints.90 In 2019, Belgians supposedly lost €3 million as a consequence of Bitcoin-related scams, although this figure is largely dismissed as it only covers cases that have been reported.91 Criminal activity, specifically against virtual currency users, can happen on virtual currency exchanges,92 during virtual currency transactions93 or when merely holding virtual currencies in a user's wallet.94 Additionally, the certain degree of anonymity offered by virtual currencies such as Bitcoin (BTC), Monero (XMR) and Zcash (ZEC) makes virtual currencies attractive for transferring illegally obtained funds.
+In Belgium alone, there were more than 300 cases of Bitcoin-related scams or thefts during 2017, a number that was surpassed in the first five months of 2018 with more than 329 complaints.74 In 2019, Belgians supposedly lost €3 million as a consequence of Bitcoin-related scams, although this figure is largely dismissed as it only covers cases that have been reported.75 Criminal activity, specifically against virtual currency users, can happen on virtual currency exchanges,76 during virtual currency transactions77 or when merely holding virtual currencies in a user's wallet.78 Additionally, the certain degree of anonymity offered by virtual currencies makes them attractive for transferring illegally obtained funds.

 To date, no specific criminal legislation concerning virtual currencies has been adopted in Belgium.
-Unlike other jurisdictions, the legal use of those currencies is not prohibited in Belgium.95 Nevertheless, certain illegal use of virtual currencies or illegal activity relating to virtual currencies must still comply with the general provisions of Belgian criminal law or specific legislation in relation to computer-related infractions (see subsection ii).
+Unlike other jurisdictions, the legal use of those currencies is not prohibited in Belgium.79 Nevertheless, certain illegal use of virtual currencies or illegal activity relating to virtual currencies falls under the scope of Belgian criminal law or specific legislation in relation to computer-related infractions (see Section VIII.ii).

 i General provisions of Belgian criminal law

-Under the general Belgian law provisions, there are at least three criminal infractions that could apply to illegal activity relating to virtual currencies.96
+Under the general Belgian law provisions, there are at least three criminal infractions that could apply to illegal activity relating to virtual currencies.80

 The second criminal offence is a scam as prohibited under Article 496 of the Criminal Code, which could also be very relevant with respect to virtual currencies.
 A scammer is defined as a person who:

 This description covers a wide range of situations that could apply to the rigged sale of virtual currencies, and to fake trading platforms and virtual currency exchanges.
-As an example of this wide coverage, the FSMA, following numerous complaints from Belgian citizens, published a blacklist of virtual currency trading platforms that are suspected of scamming people into investing money for virtual currencies via an exchange where those people never really received any virtual currencies in return or their money back.98 Another form of scam could be a fraudulent ICO involving a natural person or legal entity that convinces investors to buy tokens, which happen to be fake, and the person or entity suddenly disappears with the investors' money.
+As an example of this wide coverage, the FSMA, following numerous complaints from Belgian citizens, publishes on its website – and regularly updates – a blacklist of virtual currency trading platforms that are suspected of scamming people into investing money for virtual currencies via an exchange.
+In many cases, these are platforms where people invest money in virtual currencies but never receive the currencies or a refund.82 Another form of scam could be a fraudulent ICO involving a natural person or legal entity that convinces investors to buy tokens, which happen to be fake, and the person or entity suddenly disappears with the investors' money.

 ii Specific legislation regarding computer-related infractions

-The Belgian legislature enacted specific pieces of legislation regarding computer-related infractions that are actually more suitable for prosecuting any criminal activity involving virtual currencies.100
+The Belgian legislature enacted specific pieces of legislation regarding computer-related infractions that are actually more suitable for prosecuting any criminal activity involving virtual currencies.85

 To illustrate, the above-mentioned infractions could apply to a hacker who gains unauthorised access to a virtual currency user's personal computer and virtual currency wallet (unauthorised access to computer systems or hacking) for the purpose of copying the virtual currency user's private key (concealment of data) to ultimately transfer the virtual currencies stored in the user's wallet to the hacker's personal wallet, which would amount to computer-related fraud (computer-related fraud).